sbdchd/squawk/README.md

 ### releasing a new version

 1. update the CHANGELOG.md
-2. bump version in `Cargo.toml` and follow the `cargo` release steps
+2. bump version in all the dependency `Cargo.toml` as well as the CLI `Cargo.toml`
 3. create a new release on github - CI will attach the binaries automatically
 4. bump version in `package.json` and follow the `npm` steps
+5. publish each crate to cargo in a DAG fashion

 ## how it works